 Landfall Signals Death Knell

-The amount of time it takes a hurricane to travel over land depends partially on the size of the landmass involved.
-For instance, hurricanes appear to race through small island groups, such as the Cayman or Virgin Islands, with extreme swiftness, simply because the islands don’t encompass a great deal of land.
-And hurricanes tend to track across Florida relatively quickly, also, since it is a peninsula surrounded by water on three sides.
-In contrast, because of the extensiveness of the North American continent, hurricanes on northward tracks striking the central Gulf Coast spend a longer period of time over land.
-Additionally, hurricanes can strike multiple land areas -- particularly islands or peninsulas, such as the Bahamas, Florida and the Outer Banks -- and regain strength again over the ocean after each brief encounter with land.
+Hurricanes tend to track across Florida relatively quickly also, since it is a peninsula surrounded by water on three sides.
+In contrast, because of the extensiveness of the North American continent, hurricanes on northward tracks striking the central Gulf Coast spend longer time over land.
+Hurricanes can strike multiple land areas -- particularly islands or peninsulas, such as the Bahamas, Florida and the Outer Banks -- and regain strength again over the ocean after each brief encounter with land.